 Visual agnosia can be broadly conceptualized as an impairment in the higher visual processes necessary for object recognition, with relative preservation of elementary visual functions.
-This impairment occurs in the absence of dementia or a general loss of knowledge about objects as patients are typically able to recognize objects through other modalities such as through touch, audition, or verbal descriptions.
-Historically, Lissauer in 1890 suggested that there were two general categories of object recognition deficits following brain damage, apperceptive and associative agnosia.
-Patients with apperceptive agnosia were described as having early perceptual processing deficits that caused an inability to form a complete conscious percept of the stimulus.
+This impairment occurs in the absence of dementia or loss about object knowledge, as patients are typically able to recognize objects through other modalities such as through touch, audition, or verbal descriptions.
+Historically, Lissauer (1890) suggested that there were two general categories of object recognition deficits following brain damage, apperceptive and associative agnosia.
+Apperceptive agnosia patients were described as having early perceptual processing deficits, which caused an inability to form a complete conscious percept of the stimulus.
 Associative agnosics, on the other hand, were characterized by an inability to recognize objects, despite having intact early level representations.
-Typically, these impairments were assessed by having the patients copy simple pictures of objects.
-Individuals with apperceptive agnosia were unable to copy or identify the picture while individuals with associative agnosia could produce a copy of the presented object but were unable to recognize or name it (Figure 1).
+Typically, these impairments were assessed by having the patients copy simple pictures of objects; individuals with apperceptive agnosia were unable to copy or identify the picture while individuals with associative agnosia could produce a copy of the presented object but were unable to recognize or name it (Fig. 1).